aviralgarg05/Current-City-Weather/README.md

 **How to Use:**
-This Script is an Current_City_Weather before that we need to import requestsThen just we need to run Current_City_Weather.py simple and easy to use.
+This Script is an Current_City_Weather before that we need to import requests.
+Then just we need to run Current_City_Weather.py simple and easy to use.

 **conclusion:**